oj713/brickman-walkthrough/README.md

 This walkthrough provides a guide for building a presence/absence model using the Brickman dataset.
 By training a model with present-day covariates, we can generate high resolution projections for the four available future climate situations.
-Example projections are at the [end of this walkthrough](#bottom).
+Example projections are in the [Predictions and Plots](#predictions-and-plots) section.
 This code is beginner-friendly and can perform the entire modeling process for a provided dataset, but to improve and modify the model or predictions more coding experience may be required.